How Much Does It Cost to Build a Pool?

 Hot Tub or Spa

 It costs $3,500 to $15,000 to install a hot tub or spa.
-Prices can vary due to size, materials, number of jets, and features.
+Prices can vary due to size, materials, number of jets, and extra features.
 Standard-size hot tubs can fit up to four to six people.
-For a swim-style spa that’s similar to an endless pool with swimming jet currents, expect to pay around $36,000 or more.
+For a swim-style spa that’s similar to an endless pool with swimming jet currents, homeowners can expect to pay around $36,000 or more.
 The labor cost is between $150 and $500, with an additional delivery cost of $100 to $500.

-How Much Does It Cost To Build a Pool?
 Benefits of Building a Pool

 Property Value Increase